 The L.A. premiere of Star Wars: The Last Jedi on Saturday was nothing short of epic, from the gigantic AT-M6 walkers guarding the entrance to the red carpet to an over-the-top after-party where fans mingled with the likes of Storm Troopers, Chewbacca, and C-3PO.
-But the elaborate event celebrated more than just the release of the new movie, which hits theaters this Friday, December 15: It also honored the life of the late General Leia Organa, actress Carrie Fisher.
+But the elaborate event celebrated more than just the release of the new movie, which hits cinemas this Friday 15th December: It also honoured the life of the late General Leia Organa, actress Carrie Fisher.

 We hate to say it, but if the tears are already flowing now, we can only imagine what it'll be like when we see Fisher on-screen for the last time.
 We'll always remember her as Princess Leia — which, coincidentally, is just the way she wanted it.